ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 :doc:`walkthrough/omeroweb-install-centos7-ice3.6`
   Instructions for installing OMERO.web from scratch on CentOS 7 with Ice 3.6.

+:doc:`walkthrough/omeroweb-install-debian10-ice3.6`
+  Instructions for installing OMERO.web from scratch on Debian 10 with Ice 3.6.

 :doc:`walkthrough/omeroweb-install-ubuntu1804-ice3.6`
   Instructions for installing OMERO.web from scratch on Ubuntu 18.04 with Ice 3.6.